Missing large

 I love Squonty, please bring him back soon!!!

-6. over 2 years ago on Over the Hedge
+6. almost 3 years ago on Over the Hedge

 Honestly they missed their big chance to introduce a female character that isn’t an embarrassingly over-feminized disaster when they made the T. Rex male.
 Characters don’t have to look like they’re in a drag show to be female.